The First Two Off The Derech Children Discussed In The Torah

 He never got married and never had children, He went on to preach his own laws, and he did not have many followers at the time.

 Yeshua’s teachings became popular years after his death.
-Yeshua, is known for his English name Jesus, the leader and founder of the Christians.
+Yeshua, is known for his English name Jesus, the leader and founder of Christianity.
 Throughout history, Jews have suffered terribly at the hands of Christians.
-They made uprisings and false accusation to kill Jews en mass.
+They made uprisings and false accusation to kill Jews en masse.

 To this day, Jews are still being persecuted by his followers, who still use his blame game and victim mentality to kill Jews around the world.

-In addition, Arabs are children of Avraham Avinu and they worship Hashem.
-While Yeshua went to war with Hashem and brought Avodah Zarah to the world which is still alive and being done by his followers to this day.
+Arabs are children of Avraham Avinu and they worship Hashem.
+While Yeshua went to war with Hashem and brought Avodah Zarah to the world, which is still alive and being done by his followers to this day.

 We see this same theme with children or adults who go off the derech.
 They always play victim and blame others for their suffering and refuse to take responsibly for their actions.